Junk Journal Supplies Organisation (Sort It Out Saturday Video Series)

 I cut up various pieces of cardboard packaging to fit my hamper, which I used as DIY fabric storage boards.

 I then wrapped each piece of fabric around the boards and secured them with a pin to keep the fabric in place.
-I then organized the boards of fabric by colour.
+I then organised the boards of fabric by colour.

 Now, I can see exactly what I’ve got and I can pull out each piece of fabric one by one without dislodging everything else.
 Simple, but very effective!